-It was the Portuguese exploration of the African coast, beginning in the 1400s, that sparked their huge love affair with the small hot pepper, Piri-Piri.
-The pepper is an integral part of Angolan and Mozambican cuisine.
-It is now also an integral part of Portuguese cuisine and used in several different forms.
+It was during the Portuguese colonization of the African coasts, beginning in the 1400s, that their huge love affair with the small hot pepper piri piri was sparked.
+The pepper, an integral part of Angolan and Mozambican cuisine, is now also a central part of Portuguese cooking and used in several different forms.

 Molho de piri piri is a sauce similar to commercial bottled hot sauces that can be kept on the table to use during meals, as well as used as an ingredient in many dishes.
 There are many different recipes for piri piri sauces.
-Massa de Piri-Piri is a paste made from the peppers ground with coarse salt.
+Massa de piri piri is a paste made from the peppers ground with coarse salt.
 Some cooks like to add a touch of lemon or vinegar to the paste.

-Unfortunately, it is very difficult to obtain the whole Piri-Piri pepper in North America.
+Unfortunately, it is very difficult to obtain the whole piri piri pepper in North America.
 Portuguese specialty shops, which can be found in areas with large Portuguese immigrant populations, will at least carry the bottled sauce.
 You can substitute it with either dried or fresh cayenne peppers.
-You can also try substituting it with the New Mexican pequín, but with caution, as they are a good deal hotter than the Piri-Piri.
-Another option is to try using Tabasco sauce in recipes that call for Molho de Piri-Piri.
+You can also try substituting it with the New Mexican pequín, but with caution, as they are a good deal hotter than the piri piri.
+Another option is to try using bottled hot sauce in recipes that call for molho de piri piri.

 02 of 05

 03 of 05

 The Portuguese are responsible for distributing this much-loved spice around the globe during their centuries of exploration and trading.
 Paprika is made from dried, ground red peppers.
 Sometimes these are smoked prior to being ground.
 A good quality sweet, smoked paprika, or colorau doce, (such as Hungarian or Spanish) should meet most of your needs while cooking Portuguese food.
 If the recipe calls for a hotter version, choose a hot Hungarian paprika.

 04 of 05